zdangm/DeepMEP/README.md

 | NM_214711:c.G494C:p.G165A     | NM_214711       | c.G494C       | p.G165A      | 165 | G      | A      | line11007853 NM_214711 c.G494C p.G165A protein...                | 220   | rs142405912  | G   | C   | PRR27  | MKLLLWACIVCVAFARKRRFPFIGEDDNDDGHPLHPSLNIPYGIRN...                        |
 | NM_214711:c.T557C:p.V186A     | NM_214711       | c.T557C       | p.V186A      | 186 | V      | A      | line11007855 NM_214711 c.T557C p.V186A protein...                | 220   | rs112603630  | T   | C   | PRR27  | MKLLLWACIVCVAFARKRRFPFIGEDDNDDGHPLHPSLNIPYGIRN...                        |

-### Ld score and MAF for variants
+### LD score and MAF for variants
-The ld score and MAF can be obtained from GCTA.
+The ld score and MAF can be obtained from GCTA with a cut off 0.005 of MAF.

 ### SNP annotation
 The snp annotation can be sourced from dbSNP.